USNavalResearchLaboratory/simdissdk/README.md

 Usage
 =====
-The SIMDIS SDK source distribution comes with a number of example programs as well as an sample data set.
-The example which illustrates the most common usage of the SIMDIS SDK is Platform Symbology example.
+The SIMDIS SDK source distribution comes with a number of example programs as well as a sample data set.
+The example which illustrates the most common usage of the SIMDIS SDK is the Platform Symbology example.
 Detailed tutorials describing SIMDIS SDK use will be added at a later date.

 HTML based API documentation for the SIMDIS SDK source code can be found in